NeroYuki/osudroid-guide/docs/guide/skin.md

 ---
-Title: Customizing how osu!droid look
+title: Customizing how osu!droid look
-Description: A Comprehensive Guide on how to customizing your osu!droid interface
+description: A Comprehensive Guide on how to customizing your osu!droid interface
 ---

 {% include other_lang.md %}